khmarbaise/Maven-License-Verifier-Plugin/README.md

 Overview
 ========
-If you are working with Maven it often happens that someone adds a new library to a project cause its needed somehow.
+If you are working with Maven it often happens that someone adds a new library to a project cause its needed somehow (or whatevery the reason is).
 The problem with such cases is: What kind of license does this library have?
 Is it one of the allowed licenses in the company?
-Or is it a critical license?
+Or is it a critical license(for example GPL in commerical environment)?

 This plugin can help you in the above situations.
-It will check during every build the licenses and check it against a list of valid licenses or licenses which should be checked in more detail (warning) or unknown licenses.
+It will check the licenses of all artifact during every build against a list of valid licenses or licenses which should be checked in more detail (warning) or unknown licenses or invalid licenses.

 License
 -------